 Rabies

-According to the Center for Disease Control in the US, the following groups of travellers are recommended to have the rabies vaccine before travelling to Cambodia:
+According to the Centers for Disease Control in the US, the following groups of travellers are recommended to have the rabies vaccine before travelling to Cambodia: